bitrip-code/api-dev-documentation/README.md

 ## `GET: /label/{labelID}`

-Get a single label using a label id after `/label/`
+Get a label by its ID.

 Example Request: